 - Switch off background loads during sunlight peaks (computer monitors, hot water boosters, charging stands).

-- If your installer supports sub-load monitoring, set it up.
+- If your installer supports sub-load monitoring, use it.
 It’s one of the best ways to understand which zones drain most and why.

 For example, if your livestock shed is running fans and automatic feeders day and night, but your batteries are never holding charge into the evening, you may need to rework that timing or storage capacity before the hottest month arrives.
 The system you planned two years ago might need a tweak for how you use the farm now.